esrf-bliss/Lima-camera-basler/README.md

 # LImA Basler Camera Plugin

-This is the LImA plugin for Basler cameras.
+This is the LImA plugin for the Basler cameras.

 ## Install